Homemade Energy Bars

 • Container (with airtight lid as needed)

-• After carefully weighing all the ingredients, proceed with the recipe:
+• After carefully weighing all the ingredients, let’s proceed with the recipe:

-In a small bowl, add a tablespoon of chia seeds and water.
+In a small bowl add a tablespoon of chia seeds and the water.

-Mix and let stand for 5/10 minutes or until a gelatinous mixture forms
+Mix and let rest for 5/10 minutes or until a gelatinous mixture forms

-• In a large bowl, combine the rolled oats and puffed quinoa.
+• In a larger bowl, mix the whole grain oat flakes and puffed quinoa together.

 • Chop the dried fruit and seeds coarsely with a knife, then

-• With your food processor, blend the banana or apple until it reaches a good creaminess, and add it to the large bowl along with the chia seeds that have already absorbed the water, and mix with a spatula.
+• With your food processor, blend the banana or apple until creamy, and add it to the large bowl along with the chia seeds that will have already absorbed the water, and mix with a spatula.

 • Preheat the oven to 320/356°F.

-Take a baking pan of about 6.3 x 9 inches, line it with parchment paper and spread the mixture flattening it with the spatula, as if you were making nougat.
+Take a pan about 16 x 23 cm, line it with parchment paper and spread the mixture, flattening it with the spatula, as if you are making nougat.

-• As soon as the oven has reached the temperature, bake and let cook for about 20 minutes.
-When you see it coloring, decrease the temperature, or cover with parchment paper.
+• As soon as the oven reaches the temperature, bake and let it cook for about 20 minutes.
+When you see it coloring, reduce the temperature or cover with parchment paper.

 oven hot point ariston

-• After the time has elapsed, remove the pan from the oven, and pull out the mixture with the help of parchment paper.
+• After the time has passed, remove the pan from the oven, and take out the mixture with the help of the parchment paper.

-On the same baking pan, place another sheet of parchment paper and turn the mixture over and cook for another 15 minutes
+On the same pan, put another sheet of parchment paper, flip the mixture, and cook for another 15 minutes

-• The minutes have passed, and, remove the pan, place the mixture on a cutting board or wooden surface, and with the help of a knife cut the bars.
+• The minutes have passed, and you remove the pan, place the mixture on a cutting board or wooden surface, and with the help of a knife, cut the bars.

-are now ready, take them out of the oven and let them cool completely
+now they are ready, take them out of the oven and let them cool completely

 storage and tips

-RitaAmordicucina’s homemade bars can be stored in an airtight jar or tin box for 4/5 days.
+Homemade bars by RitaAmordicucina can be stored in a jar with an airtight lid or in a tin box for 4/5 days.

 Author image